Col de l'Echelle Hike

 At 1,397m, in front of you and quite near, is La Soufriere.
 Notice the different "mouths" of explosion from 1976.

-You can then begin the rather delicate descent, toward l'Echelle, in a northwesterly direction.
-The trail passes beside a large rock, the "Devil's Footstool," and arrives at the hill of Morne Mitan where you find an electric post.
+Now it's time to begin the delicate descent, toward l'Echelle, in a northwesterly direction.
+The trail passes beside a large rock, the "Devil's Footstool," and arrives at the hill of Morne Mitan there is an electrical post.

-Bear right toward the north, in the direction of the geophysical shelter, which you see below.
+Bear right toward the north, in the direction of the geophysical shelter you can see below.
 The flanks of l'Echelle and Morne Mitan are covered with peat mosses of different colors, scattered with flowers, and stones projected by La Soufriere.

 At Col de l'Echelle, turn left between the fractured rock and the fumarole, then follow the blue trail into the mass of debris above the Ravine Matylis.
-You'll soon arrive at the road.
-Turn to the right; Savane a Mulets is about 400 meters away.
+You'll soon arrive at a road.
+Turn to the right.
+Savane a Mulets is about 400 meters away.